oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_management_instance_pool_module.rst

 - This module allows the user to create, update and delete an InstancePool resource in Oracle Cloud Infrastructure
 - For *state=present*, creates an instance pool.
+- To determine whether capacity is available for a specific shape before you create an instance pool, use the `CreateComputeCapacityReport <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/latest/ComputeCapacityReport/CreateComputeCapacityReport>`_ operation.
 - This resource has the following action operations in the :ref:`oracle.oci.oci_compute_management_instance_pool_actions <ansible_collections.oracle.oci.oci_compute_management_instance_pool_actions_module>` module: attach_load_balancer, change_compartment, detach_load_balancer, reset, softreset, softstop, start, stop.